ash-project/ash/README.md

 Actions

 - all actions need to be performed in a transaction
-- Since actions contain rules now, consider making it possible to list each action as its own `do` block, with an internal DSL for configuring the action. (overkill?)
 - Since actions can return multiple errors, we need a testing utility to unwrap/assert on them
 - Validate that checks have the correct action type when compiling an action
 - Handle related values on delete